 For details on Oxford’s undergraduate IELTS standards, See Oxford’s official page on undergraduate English language requirements.

 Graduate students applying to Oxford, also need to meet either the “standard” or “higher” IELTS requirements that apply to undergrads.
 To see which graduate degrees require standard level IELTS sores and which higher level scores, search Oxford’s graduate course catalog.

-As of 2021-2022, Cambridge requires an overall score of 7.5 for undergraduates.
+Cambridge IELTS requirements are typically an overall score of 7.5 for undergraduates.
 Across various undergrad programs, on average, your IELTS results usually must also be 7.0 or above in each element, although certain program requirements may be different.
 For those minor differences in requirements, applicants should check with the undergraduate programs they’re interested in applying to.
 Grad program IELTS requirements can vary a good deal at Cambridge, so graduate-level students should also check their department-specific requirements by contacting the program they want to apply to.